engrafa/markdown/browsers_se.md

 As of today, Google Chrome is by far the most popular web browser out there.
 It holds roughly 70% of the market usage, whereas browsers like Firefox have less than 10%.

 #### Examples
-Some examples of web browsers are -> Google Chrome, Mozilla Firefox, Brave, Microsoft Edge, Safari, Opera.
+Some examples of web browsers are:
+- Google Chrome
+- Mozilla Firefox
+- Brave
+- Microsoft Edge
+- Safari
+- Opera

 ### Search Engine

 ##### Definition
 A search engine is a system that performs searches on the world wide web to fetch relevant information based on a "search query".
-For example, when you search for "turtles" on google, it searches through the world wide web for articles/images/videos which are related to turtles.
+For examplewhen you search for "turtles" on google, it searches through the world wide web for articles/images/videos which are related to turtles.

 ##### Features
 Modern search engines provide features like autosuggestions when you're writing the search query, filtering the results in different tabs such as: All, Images, Videos, etc. Some search engines like DuckDuckGo have a very powerful feature known as a **bang**, what it essentially allows you to do is make a search *inside* a website through the search engine itself.
 For example, doing `!yt turtle` will automatically open youtube and give you vidoes related to turtles. **Note that Google doesn't have this feature**